‘The Bachelor’ 2017 Spoilers – Episode 9: Fantasy Suite Brings Drama And Sex?

 Besides, ABC is doing more than enough to spoil their own shows by giving away information regarding future series.

-When episode 9 of The Bachelor is over, Nick Viall is going to have it down to the final two women who could capture his heart as his true love.
-The Hometown Dates are one thing, but the drama is upped so much more when they head into the Fantasy Suite for the overnight dates.
-Rachel Lindsay is no longer for this reality world, but she is heading into her own as the next lead on The Bachelorette and the sadness has been left behind in Finland.
+When Episode 9 of The Bachelor is over, Nick Viall is going to have it down to the final two women who could capture his heart as his true love.
+The hometown dates are one thing, but the drama is upped so much more when they head into the Fantasy Suite for the overnight dates.
+Rachel Lindsay might be finished with The Bachelor, but she is heading into her own as the next lead on The Bachelorette, and the sadness has been left behind in Finland.

 [Featured Image by ABC Television Network]